cawfree/crawl-lottie-files/README.md

 You **must not**:
   - Misrepresent the host of the files.
-  - Query at speeds which exeed a manual browsing session.
+  - Query at speeds which exceed a manual browsing session.

 You **must**:
+  - Ensure the artists are credited.
   - Do your best to promote Lottie as much as you can!
-  - Ensure the artists are credited.

 ## 🎁 Credits
 `crawl-lottie-files` was made possible by [`axios`](https://github.com/axios/axios) and [`cheerio`](https://github.com/cheeriojs/cheerio).
 An extra special thank you to the [Lottie Animations Team](https://airbnb.io/lottie/) at [AirBnB](https://www.airbnb.co.uk) for their revolutionary and open approach towards enriching user experience.